-This is the first confirmed report of late blight in the region this season.
+This is the first confirmed report of downy mildew on cucurbits in Pennsylvania.

 This week late blight was confirmed in several additional counties in both commercial production fields as well as home gardens on both tomatoes and potatoes.

 In this post, Dr. John Masiunas from the University of Illinois addresses the issue of what to do when vegetable or fruit crops are injured from pesticide drift.

 Sweet corn growers usually deal with fall armyworms.
 This year we are also seeing problems of another species, true armyworm.